 - estimations of useful economic lives of property, plant and equipment; - calculation of depreciation expense; - capitalisation of production stripping costs; - determination of the timing of cash outflows related to environmental obligations; and - property, plant and equipment impairment testing.

-Mine operation plans are adjusted annually based on the latest production data and new exploration data, taking into consideration latest changes of consumables and utilities costs, gold price, salaries level and other economic factors.
+Mine operation plans are adjusted annually based on the latest production data and new exploration data, taking into consideration the latest changes in consumables and utilities costs, gold price, salary level and other economic factors.

 4.2.2.
 Taxation